Episode 18: JMW Turner’s The Slave Ship (1840)

 Turner was a master of capturing the distinct quality of light, and championed the quick, frenzied watercolor-like brushstrokes and borderline abstraction that would become the bread and butter of Monet and the Impressionists in the 1870s.
 And the light in this painting is the first thing that hits you.
 The longer I stand in front it, the more I find myself squinting.
 The light from the center glows brighter as you stare, flooding the canvas like you’re watching a sunrise in real time.
 And this feeling of warmth on the horizon stands in direct contrast to the horror that is being illuminated in the foreground.
 Go closer.
 Those are limbs, and hands.
 Those are feeding fish and circling birds.
 Those are chains.
 That’s blood.

-Romantic painting, like all of the art, architecture, and music that came from the Romantic period, is characterized by this kind of soul-stirring grandness, the watermelon you can’t swallow whole.
-Listen to Beethoven blasting out of Classical convention in your head as you look at this painting, emotional and gorgeously melodramatic.
+Romantic painting, like all of the art, architecture, and music that came from the Romantic period, is characterized by this kind of soul-stirring grandness, the watermelon that you can’t swallow whole.
+Listen to Beethoven blasting out a rigid Classical convention in your head as you look at this painting, emotional and gorgeously melodramatic.
 Artists are painting the vulnerability of humanity in the face of the sublimity of nature.
 The natural world is awe-inspiring, unmastered, and ready to swallow us whole.
-Natural phenomena and natural catastrophes become the subject matter of the day – sun, fog, storms, and the violent power of the sea – often with humans at their mercy.
+Natural phenomena and natural catastrophes become the subject matter of the day – sun, fog, storms, the violent power of the sea – often with humans at their mercy.
 Aesthetically speaking, it makes sense that it takes a more liberated, frenzied brushwork to capture this kind of fog and spray.
 The Sublime requires an opening up of the brushstroke.
-Atmospheric abstraction becomes the only painterly language.
+Atmospheric abstraction becomes the only painterly language that makes sense.
 Solid details become a distraction from this overwhelming whole.

 But wait, you’re thinking.
 That’s not what I see in the Slave Ship at all.
 I don’t see order, I see disorder.
 I don’t feel a world on a calm human scale, I feel overwhelmed and queasy.
 Well, that’s that pendulum swinging back again.
 No one can stay inside the lines for too long.
 Picture Animal from the Muppets at the drumset, being forced to stay on Pachelbel Cannon’s beat, all crazy eyes and labored breathing.
 He’s gonna blow.
 And that blow was Romanticism.

 Now, I should add the disclaimer that it’s of course overly simplistic to pare down these movements to such a clean cut case of action/reaction.
 Neoclassicism and Romanticism overlapped quite a bit, and there’s plenty of drama and plenty of structure in both.
-But for the purposes of what we’re talking about, it’s important to think of both movements as a response to this newfound ability to see the world as knowable, with pinholes of light shining through the imperious cloud cover of Catholicism and political control.
+But for the purposes of what we’re talking about, it’s important to think of both movements as two sides of the same coin — a response to this newfound ability to see the world as knowable, with pinholes of light shining through the imperious cloud cover of Catholicism and political control.
 Are we going to understand the world intellectually and rationally, like the Neoclassicists?
 Or emotionally and irrationally, like the Romantics?
-And it’s not unlike holding up a Picasso and a Kirchner side by side.
+It’s not unlike holding up a Picasso and a Kirchner side by side.
 Either way, head or gut, this is a brand new kind of introspection.
-The rules aren’t being dictated by the church, but by our own experience.
+The rules aren’t being dictated from above but by our own experience.
 And experience can be scientifically provable, and it can colored by our own emotional filters.
-Romantic artists painted dreams and fears and hallucinations – it shouldn’t come as a surprise that, the Surrealists would take up their mantle, a century later.
+Romantic artists painted dreams and fears and hallucinations – it shouldn’t come as a surprise that, the Surrealists would’ve taken up their mantle, a century later.
 Romantics painted the feeling in your chest when you feel love and pain and ecstasy and suffering, and pulled the viewer in by the navel to experience these emotions, illustrated by a violent, churning sea.

 And this is why we end up with a painting that slips in and out of our own visual comprehension, how easily we can look past the specificity of the figures in the foreground and read it as a big old mess, or, as a Boston newspaper critic at the time described, awesomely, as “a tortoise-shell cat having a fit in a platter of tomatoes.”